 Use toolings like Defender for Office / Defender for Endpoint.
 More and more collaboration is available in products.
-Good collaboration example is in case of Primary Refresh Tokens:
+A good collaboration example is in the case of Primary Refresh Tokens:

-Primary Refresh Token (PRT) is a special high privileged refresh token.
-Compared to Active Directory it is equivalent to the Ticket Granting Ticket (TGT).
+Primary Refresh Token (PRT) is a special high-privileged refresh token.
+Compared to the Active Directory it is equivalent to the Ticket Granting Ticket (TGT).
 PRT is a token stored on the device.
 (Cryptographic keys stored in TPM).

-The combination of products is interesting where Azure AD Identity Protections sharing holistic compromised identity signals and shares events.
+The combination of products is interesting where Azure AD Identity Protections share holistic compromised identity signals and share events.

 When a possible attempt to access Primary Refresh Token (PRT) is detected by Defender for Endpoint it will generate a premium alert in Azure AD Identity Protection.
 Using response actions in Azure AD Identity Protection it is possible to block automatically users based on the risk level.